MaVeN-13TTN/Food_Quest/README.md

 ## 🙌 Acknowledgements

-- OpenAI for AI assistance in developing FoodQuest
-- Unsplash for providing high-quality food photography
+- Spoonacular API for providing comprehensive food and recipe data
+- TailwindCSS for the utility-first CSS framework
+- React and Django communities for their valuable resources and support

 👨‍🍳 Happy Cooking!
-Let FoodQuest guide you to your next culinary masterpiece. 🥘
+Let FoodQuest guide you on your culinary journey. 🥘